 b.
 Homework

-- Do exercises in the workbook.
+- Do exercises in the Workbook.

 - Start preparing for the Project of the unit:

 Teacher asks Ss to open their book p.49, look at the picture and say what the topic of the project is (poster of life in their neighbourhood 40 years ago).
 They will design a poster and present it at the end of this Unit.